 The British people’s decision to leave the European Union in 2016 raised the question of whether the continent’s nations would be better off separate or together.
-The controversial and drawn-out process of Brexit has now, three and a half years later, culminated in Britain’s official exit from the European Union in January 2020.
+The controversial and drawn-out process of Brexit culminated in Britain’s formal exit from the European Union in January 2020.
 Ever since, the UK and EU have remained in a transition period, which is set to end on December 31, 2020, though significant differences remain to be solved regarding post-Brexit trade ties.
-Given that in 2019, other European countries saw a rise in far-right nationalist parties, here is a perspective on the drawbacks and benefits of a European dispersal.
+Given that in 2019, other European countries saw a rise in far-right nationalist parties, which continues to grow.
+This begs the question as to whether Europe is better divided or united.

 The EU Should Separate

 Moving from a strong Deutsche Mark to a weaker Euro significantly benefited Germany’s export industry, as its products became cheaper to acquire internationally.
 (In fact, the country was the world’s third largest exporter in 2019.)
 On the other end of the spectrum, Greece adopted a stronger currency, which made their products more expensive on the international market; the country was later held back during its 2015 debt crisis by being unable to devalue said currency, which would have raised much-needed money by increasing exports.
 Spain faced the same issues when it went through a depression in 2012.

 The EU’s policies ignore high unemployment in less rich countries